-Objective Performance Measure/Target 4/1/17-3/31/18 4/1/18-3/31/19 Continue to improve electronic citation audit procedures and implement the most promising improvements to ensure citations are tracked from time of issuance to disposition of citations.
-Implementation of a tracking system for unused citations.
-Based on user feedback the previous software upgrade has improved system stability and fewer instances of "lost" citations reported.
-No relevant effort currently underway for tracking unused citations.
-Based on user feedback the previous software upgrade has improved system stability and has resulted in fewer "lost" citations.
-There is no effort underway to track unused citations.
+Objective Performance Measure/Target 4/1/18-3/31/19 4/1/19-3/31/20 Continue to improve Implementation of a Based on user A contract has been awarded to electronic citation tracking system for feedback the previous Tyler Technologies for an audit procedures and unused citations. software grade system eCitation replacement solution. implement the most stability has improved Once implemented, the promising and fewer instances of replacement will save citation improvements to "lost" citations data when attempting to ensure citations are reported.
+No relevant transmit on a server as well as tracked from time of effort currently provide a function to unassign issuance to disposition underway for tracking unused citations. of citations. unused citations.
 Continue to improve the electronic citation submission statewide.
 Length of time for citations to be received at AOC.
-88.33% received within 3 days 89.27% received within 3 days Increase data capture surrounding the case management of DWI charges and convictions to aide in the analysis and tracking of these cases.
+89.27% received within 3 days 91.13% received within 3 days -- -- -- -- Increase data capture surrounding the case management of DWI charges and convictions to aide in the analysis and tracking of these cases.
 Number of DWI data element fields added to the file.
 Next steps have not been defined.
 Next steps have not been defined.
 Provide an interface between eCitation and NCAWARE for the most frequent arrestable offenses to reduce duplicate data entry.
-Percent reduction in number of cases for which there is duplicate data entry. eCitation and NCWARE Interface project is near completion.
-Target implementation date set for Summer 2018.
-Completed Feb 2019 Capture and store large video as evidence in a secure location in data center.
+Percent reduction in number of cases for which there is duplicate data entry.
+Completed Feb 2019 This can be removed after this year.
+Capture and store large video as evidence in a secure location in data center.
 Expand discovery automation system to handle remote blob storage.
 Future effort Future effort Paperless process in court room with workflow between district attorney, judges and clerks.
 Design and develop automated workflow process for citation in the courtroom.
 The NCAOC has begun the RFP process for an Integrated Case Management System.
-A vendor contract The NCAOC has begun the RFP process for an Integrated Case Management System.
-A vendor contract has not yet been awarded.
+Legality negotiations under way but have not awarded a vender.
+A contract has been awarded to Tyler Technologies for an Integrated Case Management Solution (ICMS).
+ICMS will allow an automated workflow between district attorneys, judges, clerks and magistrates.